mpnally/Terrifically-Simple-JSON/README.md

 ```
 In other words, the rule that said that the value of `_id` is a URL is just the default—it can be overridden by setting the value of `_idType`.

-The JSON built-in types can be
+In principle, the JSON built-in types can be
 handled the same way.
 In other words, the following are equivalent:
 ```JSON
 {